CORPORATE RESPONSIBILITY

 • Encouraging the use of sustainable and ethically sourced goods and services.

 Our latest projects reflect this approach.
-At our American Place development in Waukegan, for example, we have set goals to utilize at least 25% minority-owned businesses as subcontractors, as well as firms owned by women, U.S. military veterans, and people with a disability.
+While building our temporary American Place facility, for example, we emphasized the use of minority-owned businesses as subcontractors, as well as firms owned by women, U.S. military veterans, and people with a disability.
+Similarly, we have set goals to utilize at least 25% of such businesses for the construction of our permanent American Place facility.

-• Construction of The Temporary was led by a joint venture that included one of the largest Black-owned companies in the country and the fourth-largest minority-owned business in Chicago;
+• Construction of the temporary American Place facility was led by a joint venture that included one of the largest Black-owned companies in the country and the fourth-largest minority-owned business in Chicago;

-• The Temporary includes a large electric vehicle charging station, which we believe is one of the largest in the Chicagoland area and the state of Illinois; and
+• American Place includes a large electric vehicle charging station, which we believe is one of the largest in the Chicagoland area and the state of Illinois;

-• The Temporary is rated to be more energy efficient than most typical commercial office buildings, despite our structure being temporary in nature.
+• The temporary American Place facility is rated to be more energy efficient than most typical commercial office buildings, despite our structure being temporary in nature;

 At our properties, our employees regularly serve as community donors and volunteers, working both in-house and through local nonprofits and charitable organizations.
 In addition to each property’s annual monetary contributions to nonprofits, regional initiatives include: